Every Molecule Matters

 Full Description

-These range from the familiar odours which give pleasure to eating (and the spices that add piquancy) and the vitamins that are vital to our survival, to the way in which insects and plants use chemicals to protect themselves.
-There's controversy, with the compounds of chlorine which range from life-supporting anaesthetics and natural antibiotics to insecticides like DDT, which saved innumerable lives but became an environmental cause-celebre.
-Through the addictive power of nicotine, smoking tobacco morphed from being a curiosity imported from the Americas to a megapound industry that left human illness and death in its wake.
+These range from the familiar odours that enhance the pleasure of eating (and the spices that add piquancy) to the vitamins vital to our survival, as well as the ways in which insects and plants use chemicals to protect themselves.
+There's controversy surrounding the compounds of chlorine, which encompass life‑supporting anaesthetics and natural antibiotics, as well as insecticides like DDT, which saved innumerable lives but became an environmental cause célèbre.
+Through the addictive power of nicotine, smoking tobacco transformed from a curiosity imported from the Americas into a megapound industry that has caused significant human illness and death.
 And how safe is vaping?
-Find out about the painkillers that have become drugs of abuse.
-And smile at the smelly sulphur compounds that are unpleasant human odorants (and defence molecules for skunks), control natural cycles in the environment or act as flavourings to wine.
-You will discover them all in here.
+Discover the painkillers that have become drugs of abuse, and smile at the smelly sulfur compounds that serve as unpleasant human odorants (and defence molecules for skunks), control natural cycles in the environment or act as flavourings in wine.
+You will discover them all here.

-This book displays the structures of hundreds of compounds, used by humans, animals and plants.
+This book showcases the structures of hundreds of compounds used by humans, animals and plants.
 Some are beneficial; some are not.
 Find out here why you should be better informed about them.

 Contents